rmeruliya/rmeruliya/README.md

 Work Experience:

-•	Software developer inter at Flinks[Jan 2022 - April 2022]
+•	Software developer intern at Flinks[Jan 2022 - April 2022]

 •	Teaching Assistant at university of windsor for Computer Architecture and Advanced web design [September 2021- Present]